A-Shad/StudentSystem/README.md

    a- You can signup and the login. b- You can register/edit/search/list student, course and marks. c- There are two types of email functions in the system: in Student subsystem you can send a general email located as a hiperlink
-      in the list of students or can send the result as PDF sttachment to students, located in the Result subsystem as a hiperlink in the list of results.
+      in the list of students or can send the result as PDF attachment to students, located in the Result subsystem as a hiperlink in the list of results.
 Making PDF file as attachment is taking place in the memory and nothing get saved on harddisk.
       In case you wanna check the email functions, the email attached to the user must be set to be allowed to send email inside the application.
 Please check the relevant documents for each mail server for the proper settings.